hannotify/hanno.codes/_drafts/java-26.md

 ## Deprecations

-Java 26 also deprecates a few older features that weren't used that much.
-Let's see which ones were involved in this effort to improve stability.
+Java 26 also deprecates a few older features.
+Let's see which ones were involved in this effort to improve stability and clarity.

 ### JEP 500: Prepare to Make Final Mean Final